Couple and their guests raising hands in celebration after their wedding in Portugal.

 A Portugal tour via a rented car is reserved only for the most adventurous couple.
 If you’re quite good with planning or you’re thrilled with the idea of exploring Portugal without any plan at all, then by all means, go for car rental.
 But first, you must be familiar with the two types of motorways in Portugal – the traditional motorways with toll booths and the motorways that have an exclusively electronic toll system.
 In traditional motorways, you can pay either in cash or by bank card while in electronic toll ways, you cannot pay cash but only through electronic means.
 Know more about the toll roads in Portugal here.

-Cost of getting married in Portugal
+Cost of a destination wedding in Portugal

 Frequently Asked Questions